Crispy Double-Fried Homemade Potato Chips

 (Nutrition information is calculated using an ingredient database and should be considered an estimate.)

-He always used buttery-tasting Yukon Gold Potatoes sliced to just the right thickness for a hearty chip that would crisp up just right.
+He introduced me to choosing buttery-tasting Yukon Gold Potatoes sliced to just the right thickness for a hearty chip that crisps up just right.

-When frying the potatoes, he’d flash-fry them to eliminate moisture; then, he’d fry them again to ensure the crispness.
+I also learned that part of the secret to frying the potatoes is to flash-fry them to eliminate moisture and then fry them again to ensure crispness.

 You won’t believe how this method changes everything you ever thought you might have known about frying potato chips.